 Students without a BTI Portal Account need to fill out the New Student Registration Form to opt-in.
 You will see this option at the bottom of the form.

-BTI students and faculty may borrow books from any other BTI school library opon proof of school affiliation and completion of any registration required by the lending library.
+BTI students and faculty may borrow books from any other BTI school library upon proof of school affiliation, by showing school ID for example, and completion of any registration required by the lending library.
+There is not a BTI Library Card.
 Books may be checked out in person or requested through inter-library loan (ILL).
 BTI alumni do not have borrowing privileges at BTI libraries but may be able to request a book through the school they attended.

-Unless requested by another bororwer, books may be renewed at the circulation desk of the lending library.
+Unless requested by another borrower, books may be renewed at the circulation desk of the lending library.
 Specific library renewal policies may differ.

 Books borrowed from other BTI libraries may be returned through the MLS (Massachusetts Library System) by leaving them at any BTI library circulation desk.